sav-valerio/trendchip_wifi_manager.py/README.md

 ExecStart=/opt/wifi_scripts/trendchip_wifi_manager.py -d
 ```

-Then you can eventually edit the timers, as your needs.
+After editing the unit files, you can work on the timers.

-For more information about OnCalendar syntax see [systemd.time(7)](http://man7.org/linux/man-pages/man7/systemd.time.7.html).
+For more information about `OnCalendar` syntax see [systemd.time(7)](http://man7.org/linux/man-pages/man7/systemd.time.7.html).

 ```sh
 $ nano trendchip_wifi_enable.timer
 OnCalendar=*-*-* 6:30:00